 The Maths Craft Festival will be returning to the Auckland Museum in September.
 This time located in the amazing Event Centre; a circular, fully glazed room on the roof of the museum with 360 degree views of the city and harbour, and lots of natural light, perfect for crafting!
 Featuring a collection of craft creation stations as well as public talks by mathematicians and crafters (see below for more information), the weekend-long celebration of maths promises to engage people of all ages.
 Knit a mathematical knot, crochet a Möbius strip, fold an origami octahedron, draw an impossible triangle, colour a Latin square, or listen to guest speakers talk about the fascinating relationships between maths and craft in the Museum’s Auditorium.
 Enthusiastic volunteers, experienced in both mathematics and crafts, will make you feel at home no matter what your age or background.
 And there will be lots of space and seating, so you can stay and craft all day!

 Open to everyone: experts and amateurs, maths-fans and maths-phobes, the crafty and the curious.
 No booking is required.
 Entry to the festival is free with a museum ticket (which is free for NZ residents).

 Come listen to our guest speakers give fascinating talks about the relationships between maths and craft.
-There will be five public talks.
-Click on the images below for more information about each talk.
+There will be five public talks, given by the speakers listed below.
+Click on the images for more information about each talk.

-- Associate Professor Clemency Montelle (University of Canterbury)
+- Associate Professor Clemency Montelle (University of Canterbury), Saturday 2:30pm